hashgraph-online/hcs-improvement-proposals/docs/hcs-5.md

 ### Inscription Numbers

 Like Serial Numbers on individual Token IDs, Inscription Numbers are essentially an HCS Registry that describe the order in which **Hashinals** are "inscribed".
 The key facets that are followed for determining these numbers are that:

-- First is first and determined entirely by the HashGraph.
+- "First is first" and determined entirely by the HashGraph.
 - The process is easy to understand and replicate.

 Inscription numbers start from `1`.